aarshkshah1992/Parallel-Fold-Map/README.md

 ```

 The following type classes:
-*Monoid
+* Monoid
-*Foldable
+* Foldable
-*Chunkable
+* Chunkable

 and the following type class instances :
-*A Monoid to merge sorted IndexedSeq
+* A Monoid to merge two sorted IndexedSeqs
-*A Monoid to merge two Maps provided there exists a Monoid to merge their values
+* A Monoid to merge two Maps provided there exists a Monoid to merge their values
-*A Monoid to merge two IndexedSeqs
+* A Monoid to merge two IndexedSeqs
-*A Foldable for IndexedSeq
+* A Foldable for IndexedSeq
-*Integer addition Monoid
+* Integer addition Monoid
-*A Chunkable for IndexedSeq
+* A Chunkable for IndexedSeq

 are already provided in the library.